-*This is a sponsored post on behalf of The Centennial Olympic Park District.
+*This is a sponsored post on behalf of The Centennial Park District.
 All opinions are my own.

 Centennial Olympic Park in downtown Atlanta was once the site of the 1996 Summer Olympics.
 Over the last couple of years, the area has grown by leaps and bounds.
-The area around the park is known as The Centennial Olympic Park District and it’s a hub of restaurants and world-class activities that the whole family can enjoy, even if you only have 24 hours.
+The area around the park is now known as The Centennial Park District and it’s a hub of restaurants and world-class activities that the whole family can enjoy, even if you only have 24 hours.

 We recently decided to take a little staycation and spend 24 hours exploring the area around Centennial Olympic Park and we had a fantastic time!
 Let me take you along on our 24 hours of food, fun and family time!